ewynx/ZKP_access_management/zk-hacking-writeup.md

 4. After a break, review the code again and make an update version + added comments and documentation.

 A major challenge was the time it took to run tests.
 For the final version, running all tests took 2865.467s.
+In the meantime while waiting for the tests, this smaller project was also created: [ZK validate (international) drivers license](https://github.com/ewynx/ZKP_validate_license).